bigchaindb/bigchaindb/docs/source/bigchaindb-cli.md

 This command starts BigchainDB.
 It always begins by trying a `bigchaindb init` first.
 See the note in the documentation for `bigchaindb init`.

-## bigchaindb load
+### bigchaindb load

-The command is used to run benchmarking tests.
+This command is used to run benchmarking tests.
 You can learn more about it using:
 ```text
 $ bigchaindb load -h
 ```